Tatsu-syo/noMeiryoUI/README.md

   - Applications that ignore the system font settings.

 - No!!
 MeiryoUI cannot modify the titlebar font on Windows 11.
+- No!!
+MeiryoUI might be detected as Trojan/virus software by some antivirus software because No!!
+MeiryoUI changes system font settings.

 ## Documentations